How Much Are Old Baseball Cards Worth?

 Some cards are valuable because collectors want them badly, not just because they’re rare.

-Rising player popularity, Hall of Fame inductions, or historical significance (like Jackie Robinson’s breaking of the color barrier) can cause prices to spike.
+Rising player popularity, Hall of Fame inductions, or historical significance (such as Jackie Robinson breaking the color barrier) can cause prices to spike.

-A more recent example was with Derek Jeter, as the price of his 1993 Upper Deck SP rookie card surged in the year before his HOF election.
+A more recent example was Derek Jeter, whose 1993 Upper Deck SP rookie card surged in the year before his HOF election.

 Modern hype cycles also impact value — players like Shohei Ohtani and Elly De La Cruz can experience massive price swings based on performance.